 We’re supremely dog friendly: alongside the beers, they’re the stars of the show.

-The pub is best reached by walking up to Church Square and then down behind the castle – ignore the route Googlemaps suggests!
+The pub is best reached by walking up to Church Square from the High Street and then down the steps behind the castle – ignore the route Googlemaps suggests – it’ll take you all round the houses!
 If you’re driving, park in one of Rye’s many public carparks and walk here.